-Invite your friends, neighbors and coworkers with similar taste in style.
+Invite your friends, neighbors, and coworkers with similar tastes in style.
 I would suggest around 10 people for variety.
 For even more cost savings, send an Evite, a free online invitation service, at least two weeks in advance to give your guests time to gather their things.

 Have even more fun by serving delicious snacks.
 Ask everyone to bring one food item to share.
 Make them easy finger food so you can eat and shop at the same time.

 What if one person brings a luxurious sweater and fine china, and another a Walmart mark-down?
 You’ll need to maintain order by setting some rules.
 We want fun, not chaos, and hard feelings.